A powerful mower with a smooth and reliable engine. A great model for those who mow their lawns on a regular basis.

-Features a 23 hp 726cc motor that can tackle tough jobs effortlessly.
+Features a 23 HP 726cc motor that can tackle tough jobs effortlessly.
 The seat is exceptionally comfortable for a riding mower, and the ride is surprisingly smooth.
 Falls on the lower end of the price spectrum.

 Deck is made of materials that feel somewhat flimsy.
-Blades occasionally make a squeaking noise for unknown reasons.

 A "green" mower that runs by a rechargeable battery that can cut up to 3 acres per charge.
 Very quiet to operate and smooth to ride.
 Easy to assemble and maneuver.
-12-position deck is manual and easy to adjust.
+The 12-position deck is manual and easy to adjust.

-Has a deck that's smaller than similar gas-powered machines.
 Some components are plastic and don't seem crafted for longevity.